 Redrawing their middle-school pencil portraits hung on walls below, my finger can't trace like it used to, knuckles knotted, managing singed childhood photos, carcasses of hazy memories.
 Did we really used to count our white clementine seeds, pocket change, see who ate the wealthier bloom?
-Every one knew an orange would sprout in your tummy if you ate the seeds- mature, fertile, ready to be planted & infiltrate muddied Earth flesh with new fruits.
+Every one knew an orange would sprout in your tummy if you ate the seeds mature, fertile, ready to be planted & infiltrate muddied Earth flesh with new fruits.
 They were always ready, from the moment we spit them onto our paper plates.

-I can'i

-remember if we planted the seeds.
+I can't remember if we planted the seeds.
 Did we ever plant the seeds?
 Connor Donovan is a senior mathematics and educational studies student at Ursinus College (a small liberal arts college outside of Philadelphia) and has plans to become a teacher in Baton Rouge, Louisiana, upon graduation.
 He enjoys gluten-free food and logging all his watched movies on Letterboxd.
+Lemontwigs They were like two halves of the same person.